 With regret, comes hope: Tattoos can be removed by a skilled dermatologist trained in tattoo removal.
 Apparently, there are lots of people out there with cases of tattoo regret; the American Society for Aesthetic Plastic Surgery (ASAPS) reports 37 percent increases in tattoo removal in 2015.

 One option is laser removal, they report, where pulses of high-intensity laser energy pass through the skin and are absorbed by the tattoo pigment.
 The pigment is broken down into smaller particles which then are either metabolized or excreted by the body or transported and stored in lymph nodes and other tissues.
+If you’re based in Sydney and are looking for laser tattoo removal clinics in sydney, then you might want to check out Renude Laser.

 Just as the FDA oversees the inks and pigments that go into tattoos, so do they regulate the laser devices used to remove them, and has approved several types for both lightening and removal of tattoos.